Registration of Marriage Bill

 Overview

 The Registration of Marriage Bill aims to modernize and simplify the process of registering marriages in England and Wales.
-It grants the Secretary of State and the Registrar General powers to create regulations streamlining marriage registration procedures, aiming for greater efficiency and consistency.
+It grants the Secretary of State and Registrar General powers to create regulations streamlining marriage registration procedures, including the documentation involved and record-keeping.

 Description

-This Bill gives the Secretary of State the power to create regulations governing marriage registration in England and Wales.
-This includes the ability to amend existing legislation, such as the Marriage Act 1949.
-Key changes involve:
+This bill allows the Secretary of State to create regulations concerning marriage registration in England and Wales.
+These regulations can modify existing laws, specifically the Marriage Act 1949.
+Key changes include:

-- Centralized register: Mandating the Registrar General to maintain a national marriage register.
+- Centralized Register: Requiring the Registrar General to maintain a central register of marriages (the marriage register).

-- Registrar General's powers: Granting the Registrar General the power to create further regulations concerning document formats, corrections, and record-keeping, subject to the Secretary of State's approval.
+- Registrar General's Powers: Granting the Registrar General the power to make further regulations on document formatting, corrections, and record-keeping, subject to the Secretary of State's approval.

 Government Spending